 All he knew was that he had to drive.
 He couldn’t even remember what it was that had made him snap, the darkness had swallowed up the last 36 hours and erased them from his memory, but it had been the final straw that had smashed his boring fucking life into a million pieces.
 Canvas bag, whisky, car keys, nothing else, not even a phone.
 There was no way back now, there was blood on his hands, whether he knew it or not, and the devastation he had left in his wake would haunt him for years to come, if he ever cared to remember.

 My Musings on Many Things

 Attempting a rational exploration of the issues of our time

 Common Sense Tomorrow: New day, same politics, and writing for sanity's sake

-“My passion for writing, travel and photography starts here.”
+“My passion for travel, backpacking, writing, and photography starts here.”

 The musings and life of me, George-Ann